Major Functions

 Financial Safety Nets

-The member institutions (MIs) of SLDILSS is comprised of all licensed commercial banks, licensed specialised banks and licensed finance companies.
-In the event a licence of a MI is cancelled by the Monetary Board, eligible depositors will be compensated up to a maximum of Rs.
-1,100,000 per depositor, per institution by SLDILSS effective from 01.04.2021.
-However, the liability will be limited to the funds available or raised in SLDILSS.
+Presently, the MIs of SLDIS comprises all licensed commercial banks, licensed specialised banks and licensed finance companies.
+Effective from 01.04.2021, in the event the licence of a MI is cancelled by the Monetary Board/Governing Board of CBSL, eligible depositors are compensated up to a maximum of Rs.
+1,100,000 per depositor, per institution by SLDIS.